RRZE-HPC/MD-Bench/log/MB/presentation/Notes.md

   * building neighbor lists:
     * iterations over atoms are output dependent on each other iff neighbor lists are longer than the individually allocated space
+      * atomic CAS operation to avoid race conditions on that variable

+* Thank you for your attention:
+  * any questions?
+  * any other ideas for parallelizing neighborhood calculation?